jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/rapport.md

 Each command we asked the `Docker` container to do is another layer created.
 Therefore, it creates a heavier image .
 Combining multiple commands allows the image to run them simultaneously and therefore reduce the size of the image.

 [`docker-squash`](https://github.com/jwilder/docker-squash) allows to reduce the size of the  image automatically.
 Some use cases are available [here](https://github.com/jwilder/docker-squash#Usage).
-This solution is not optimal as some compatibility issues have been noted.
+This solution is not optimal as some compatibility issues have been reported.

 It is also possible to flatten a `Docker` container :